darmie/VuduStates/README.md

 VuduStates
 ==========

-Vudu is a simple finite state machine to be used in event driven applications or in HTML5 games AI.
+Vudu is a simple finite state machine to be used in event driven applications or for game character behavior AI in HTML5 games.

 How to use: